-If you are shopping wood siding choices, you know there are many types to choose from.
-You may see cedar shingles, cedar clapboard, red cedar wood siding, thermally modified wood siding and hardwood siding.
-What’s the difference besides price?
-Significant ones: durability, higher performance, and ease of maintenance to name a few.
-These will vary greatly by wood species.
+If you are shopping wood siding, you know there are many types to choose from.
+Besides price, what's the difference?
+They can be significant: sustainability, degree of durability, long-term performance, and ease of maintenance to name a few.
+These will vary greatly by natural wood species.

 Quick Comparison Chart of Popular Wood Siding Materials

-Cedar siding is a beautiful way to provide a real wood façade for your home.
+Cedar is a naturally beautiful, softwood siding material.
+Softwoods have naturally lower fiber density and higher moisture content than hardwoods do.
 Cedar siding is available as shingles, shakes, beveled clapboard, and siding boards.
 For a more sustainable design, cedar siding boards are often installed in a wood rainscreen system.

 Red Cedar and White Cedar shingles have been popular for centuries.
 Cedar shingles and shakes offer a charming ‘cottagey’ style appearance.
 You can allow cedar shingles to weather to a silvery coastal gray appearance.
 Or you can paint or stain your cedar shingles to match your design palette.
-Painted cedar shingles last longer.
+Painted cedar shingles last longer than weathered shingles.

 Western Red Cedar clapboard has been a popular choice in siding for decades.
 Cedar clapboards have a cleaner, more formal look than cedar shingles.
 Cedar clapboard may be painted or stained, too, for better looks and a longer life.